yanedev/yanedev/README.md

 - 👨‍💻 **Currently on an internship in Digital Cube**

 ## Skills
-Here are the technologies and tools I work with:
+Here are the technologies and tools I work currently with:
-- Languages: Java, C++, C#, JS, PHP, HTML/CSS, Python
+- Languages: Python
-- Frameworks: JavaFX, Bootstrap, Java Spring (currently learning)
+- Frameworks: Tornado, FastAPI
-- Tools: IntelliJ IDEA, Maven, Gradle, Docker, Github
+- Tools: Pycharm, Docker, Github
-- Databases: MySQL
+- Databases: PSQL, Sqlite
 - Postman API Fundamentals Student Expert

 ## Quick Look at a Few Honorable Project Mentions